Zugzwang: Reciprocal zugzwang

-A special case of zugzwang is reciprocal zugzwang or mutual zugzwang, which is a position such that whoever is to move is in zugzwang.
-Studying positions of reciprocal zugzwang is in the analysis of endgames.
-A position of mutual zugzwang is closely related to a game with a Conway value of zero in game theory.
+A special case of zugzwang is reciprocal zugzwang (also known as mutual zugzwang): a position that is in zugzwang regardless of which player's turn it is to move.
+The study of reciprocal zugzwang positions is considered part of endgame theory.
+In combinatorial game theory, a mutual zugzwang position is closely related to John Conway's concept of a zero game – one in which the player to move automatically loses.

-In a position with reciprocal zugzwang, only the player to move is actually in zugzwang.
-However, the player who is not in zugzwang must play carefully because one inaccurate move can cause them to be put in zugzwang.
-That is in contrast to regular zugzwang, because the superior side usually has a or can triangulate to put the opponent in zugzwang.
+In practice, a reciprocal zugzwang position must have been reached by a previous move by one of the players, so only the player to move is actually in zugzwang.
+However, the other player must play carefully because one inaccurate move can often result in zugzwang themselves, for example by returning to the same position but on the other player's turn.
+That is unlike regular zugzwang, in which the superior side usually has a or can triangulate to put the opponent in zugzwang.

 The diagram shows a position of reciprocal zugzwang.
-If Black is to move, 1...
-Kd7 is forced, which loses because White will move 2.
-Kb7, promote the pawn, and win.
-If White is to move the result is a draw as White must either stalemate Black with 1.
-Kc6 or allow Black to the pawn.
-Since each side would be in zugzwang if it were their move, it is a reciprocal zugzwang.
+If Black is to move, 1...Kd7 is forced, which loses because White will move 2.Kb7, promote the pawn, and win.
+If White is to move, the result is a draw because White must either stalemate Black with 1.Kc6 or allow Black to the pawn.
+Because each side would be in zugzwang if it were their move, it is a reciprocal zugzwang.